StuartRiffle/ragtag-tiger/README.md

 ### Forward slashes in Windows paths

-I did not know this for the *longest time*: forward slashes work in Windows path names.
-For example, `d:/dev/foo` is a valid path literally anywhere (except for on the command line, which would be the most useful place, because `cmd.exe` requires quotes it uses slashes for option flags).
+I did not know this for the longest time: forward slashes work in Windows path names.
+For example, `d:/dev/foo` is a valid path literally anywhere (except for on the command line, which would be the most useful place, because `cmd.exe` interprets slashes as option flags).

-But the kernel honors slashes internally, so prefer forward slashes in configuration files, because that makes them portable.
+But that's just the command prompt.
+The kernel honors slashes internally, so prefer forward slashes in configuration files for the sake of portability.

 # Options
 You can also see a list of options with `--help`